- What is a Pediatric Dentist?

 Teething, the process of baby (primary) teeth coming through the gums into the mouth, is variable among individual babies.
 Some babies get their teeth early and some get them late.
 In general, the first baby teeth to appear are usually the lower front (anterior) teeth and they usually begin erupting between the age of 6-8 months.

 See "Eruption of Your Child’s Teeth" for more details.

 Baby Bottle Tooth Decay (Early Childhood Caries)

 Putting a baby to bed for a nap or at night with a bottle other than water can cause serious and rapid tooth decay.
 Sweet liquid pools around the child’s teeth giving plaque bacteria an opportunity to produce acids that attack tooth enamel.
 If you must give the baby a bottle as a comforter at bedtime, it should contain only water.
-If your child won’t fall asleep without the bottle and its usual beverage, gradually dilute the bottle’s contents with water over a period of two to three weeks until the child is comfortable with just water.
+If your child won't fall asleep without the bottle and its usual beverage, gradually dilute the bottle's contents with water over a period of two to three weeks until the child is comfortable with just water.

 After each feeding, wipe the baby’s gums and teeth with a damp washcloth or gauze pad to remove plaque.
 The easiest way to do this is to sit down, place the child’s head in your lap or lay the child on a dressing table or the floor.
 Whatever position you use, be sure you can see into the child’s mouth easily.

 Sippy cups should be used as a training tool from the bottle to a cup and should be discontinued by the first birthday.
 If your child uses a sippy cup throughout the day, fill the sippy cup with water only (except at mealtimes).
 By filling the sippy cup with liquids that contain sugar (including milk, fruit juice, sports drinks, etc.) and allowing a child to drink from it throughout the day, there is a constant source of sugar on the teeth which can produce bacteria and cause tooth decay.